Study Within Columbia's Graduate and Professional Schools

 Limit on Graduate and Professional Courses Counted toward the Degree

-GS students are permitted only 6 points of graduate or professional studies coursework toward their GS degrees.
-Those 6 points may be counted in transfer credits or courses completed at Columbia, or a combination thereof.
+GS students are permitted only 4 courses of graduate or professional studies coursework toward their GS degrees.
+Graduate classes approved by the major department for credit toward the major will not count against this limit.
 Exceptions to this rule include GS students accepted into the combined programs with Columbia's Schools of Business, Law, Social Work, or International and Public Affairs.

 Joint and Combined Programs